-- 4. View-shed analysis.
-All off-site/community and utility ground mounted systems shall include a site location map showing the site of the proposed placement of the solar energy system and its relationship to potential views from public access points within 1 mile of the site for each view shed recognized in Town Comprehensive Plan.
-Photo simulation of the impact of the proposed energy system may be required by the reviewing board. - Landscaping plan.
-All ground-based systems shall include as part of its Site Plan documentation information of existing and proposed site drainage, vegetation and strategies for screening. - F. Supplemental Review Standards for Solar Energy Systems.
+- 6. The Planning Board may require a sound study or analysis to determining whether the Project could result in sound impacts above ambient at the nearest property line.
+In the event that the Planning Board determines that the Project may result in a significant adverse noise impact on a neighboring property owner, the Planning Board may either require the applicant to mitigate those impacts or deny the application. - F. Supplemental Review Standards for Solar Energy Systems.
 The following are additional and specialized standards for solar energy systems that shall be considered by the reviewing board and shall be in addition to the general review standards applicable to Site Plan Review, Special Permit or Variance. - 1.
 Site Plan Review Special Permit.
 Solar energy systems required by this Section to obtain a Site Plan Review or a Special Permit shall comply with the procedures and standards of the applicable sections of §148-10-5 through §148-10-9. - 2.
 Building mounted arrays may be arranged with minimal horizontal or vertical separation of panels.
 Building mounted the panels may be parallel to the wall/roof surface or when placed upon a flat or low slope roof angled to maximize exposure to solar radiation.
 The projection beyond the wall/roof plane is measured along a perpendicular line extending out from the wall/roof plane to the surface plane of the panel. (see also Table of Standards and Exemptions for setback height) - 3.
 Ground based arrays are typically arranged in rows with minimal side-to-side separation of panels and with an intermediate access path between rows of sufficient width for a person to walk for maintenance and to facilitate surface water run-off.
 Ground based arrays are regulated as a percentage of lot area per §148-5-8C.
 The exterior limits of the entire solar array with intermediate access paths are to be included within an array perimeter drawn upon a site plan.
 The basis of solar array coverage is the area contained within the array perimeter and shall be measured in square feet and as a percentage of the total lot area.
 Ground mounted panels are placed on vertical posts above the ground and angled to maximize exposure to solar radiation.
 The height of panels above the ground is measured along a perpendicular line extending up from the ground plane to the highest point of the solar panel. - 4.
 Coverage for Ground mounted Array.
-A ground mounted solar array shall be evaluated by the Planning Board for the cumulative effect upon ground coverage of the grouping of solar panels.
-The Planning Board shall find (1)
+A ground mounted solar array shall be evaluated by the Planning Board for the cumulative effect upon ground 06/05/2023

-the area contained within the solar array is within the required zone district required setbacks established for a principal structure; (2) the proposed array is within the maximum allowable percentage of lot area (set forth in table above); (3) the intermediate paths between panel rows included in the array are reasonable and adequate for equipment and ground maintenance;(4) the ground within the array is covered with vegetation or appropriate permeable materials; and (5) that all surface water run-off is able to be directly absorbed into the ground and will be compatible with existing or planned drainage patterns for the site.
+- coverage of the grouping of solar panels.
+The Planning Board shall find (1)the area contained within the solar array is within the required zone district required setbacks established for a principal structure; (2) the proposed array is within the maximum allowable percentage of lot area (set forth in table above); (3) the intermediate paths between panel rows included in the array are reasonable and adequate for equipment and ground maintenance; (4) the ground within the array is covered with vegetation or appropriate permeable materials; and (5) that all surface water run-off is able to be directly absorbed into the ground and will be compatible with existing or planned drainage patterns for the site. - 5.
+Preservation of Agricultural Resources.
+The Planning Board must consider the impact of the construction of a Solar Energy System on existing agricultural resources, including but not limited to, impacts on existing farm operations, the availability of suitable land available for farmers to lease and the irreversible destruction of productive soils.